ChuckL/pipeline/CONTRIBUTING.md

 ## Submitting Issues

-* If you have read the guidelines below, submit an issue at https://github.com/new-xkit/pipeline/issues
+* If you want to report an issue, first please read the guidelines below, then submit an issue at https://github.com/new-xkit/pipeline/issues.
 * Include screenshots where possible, as well as exact steps to reproduce the bug

 ## Branching Strategy

 * The `production` branch always represents code which is user-facing -- i.e. the most recently deployed production code.
 * The `master` branch is the central hub for all development work.
-* `release-candidate` branches (formatted e.g. `rc-1.1.0`) are branched from master in preparation for a production deployment; they serve as pre-production snapshots suitable for final bugfixes and release.
-** When a `release-candidate` branch receives final approval, it is merged into both `master` and `production` and then deleted.
 * `feature` branches are branched from `master` when a developer begins work on a feature.
 All work for that feature should be isolated to that branch; it is then submitted as a pull request back to `master` when it is ready for review and merging.
+* `release-candidate` branches (formatted e.g. `rc-1.1.0`) are branched from master in preparation for a production deployment; they serve as pre-production snapshots suitable for final bugfixes and release.
+  * When a `release-candidate` branch receives final approval, it is merged into both `master` and `production` and then deleted.

 ## Pull Requests